 Welcome back to “Let’s Meet”, a weekly interview where we get a chance to meet members of The Toronto Consort’s core ensemble and Artistic Associates.
-This week, we meet Michele DeBoer, a versatile soprano who often sings the upper soprano line, but can often be heard performing whichever part that needs covering!
+This week, we meet Michele DeBoer, a versatile soprano who often sings the upper soprano line, but can often be heard performing whichever part needs covering!

 How long have you been a professional musician?